openxc/vi-firmware/docs/config/examples.rst

        }
    }

-We set the ``states`` field for the signal to a JSON object mapping the string value for each state to the numerical values to which it corresponds.
+We set the ``states`` field for the signal to a JSON object, mapping the string value for each state to the numerical values to which it corresponds.
 This automatically will set the ``handler`` to the ``stateHandler``, one of the :ref:`built-in signal handler functions <value-handlers>`.